Mariotim3/glitch/README.md

 # OPEN-SOURCE

-You may freely copy, edit, use, and share any provided code that I post here!
+You may freely copy, edit, distribute, and use, any provided code that I post here!

-#
+# APRIL FOOL'S!

+Glitch!'s birthday is officially April 1st, 2023.